slhome2010/attributipro.doc/docs/general-info/theory.md

 |15|34|
 |22|41|

+Columns of the `category_attribute` table

 :::tip Practical Application
-This allows attributes to be automatically assigned to all products in a category (e.g., "Screen Size" for the "TVs" category).
+This allows automatically assigning attributes to all products in a category (for example, "Screen Diagonal" for the "TVs" category).
 :::

 #### Final Scheme

-- **Attribute Groups** → for organization.
+- **Attribute Groups** → for systematization.
-- **Attributes** → technical product specifications.
+- **Attributes** → technical parameters of products.
 - **Values** → specific data (required for analysis).
-- **Categories** → linking attributes to product groups.
+- **Categories** → connection of attributes with product groups.

 :::warning
-Without assigned values, attributes remain "empty labels" and provide no useful information.
+Without filled values, attributes remain "empty labels" and do not carry useful information.
 :::